gdhardy1/repo-ranker/README.md

 Given more time, I'd add features like:

-- Lazy loading more respositories/commits on scroll.
+- Lazy loading more respositories/commits on scroll
 - Notification auto dismissal

 Additionally, I'd address some of the following issues:

 - Reduce mixing of concerns, (e.g. there is some View logic that doesn't belong in the `OrganizationController`)
+- Address scalability of `ItemFactory` by refactoring to adhere to Open-closed Principle
 - Handle bad routes more gracefully rather than just rerouting back to home
 - Enhance testing suites (e.g. test paginated data fetches)
+- Address more error handling cases (e.g. handle GraphQL query partial failures and error logging)